-Tropical Garden Water
+Tropical Water Feature

 A pool or pond will work as well.
-Even a bird bath will suffice for smaller areas.
-Do some research and have fun looking for a water feature to add to your garden
+Even a birdbath will suffice for smaller areas.
+Do some research and have fun looking for a water feature to add to your garden!

 Reds, oranges, purples, and yellows will pop against a green background, so use these colors as much as possible for a tropical feel.
 Mixing and matching colors and patterns will add to the tropical feel as well.